ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/System requirements.md

 # System requirements

-OSIsoft Adapter for OPC UA is supported on a variety of platforms and processors.
+PI Adapter for OPC UA is supported on a variety of platforms and processors.
 Install kits are available for the following platforms:

 | Operating System | Installation Kit | Processor(s) |
 |-------------------|----------------------------------|-------------|